-The inventory of Columbia County streams contained in the Oregon Department of Forestry Stream Classification Maps specifies which streams and lakes are fish-bearing.
+The Goal 5 administrative rule requires use of the Oregon Department of Forestry's Stream Classification maps and information from the Oregon Department of Water Resources to determine average annual stream flows and use of the Oregon Department of Fish and Wildlife Oregon Fish Habitat Distribution Data (published January 13, 2023) to determine which streams are fish-bearing.
 Fish-bearing lakes are identified on the map entitled, "Lakes of Columbia County."
 A copy of the most current Stream Classification Maps is attached to the Comprehensive Plan, Technical Appendix Part XVI, Article D(B), for reference.
-The map, "Lakes fo Columbia County" is attached to the Comprehensive Plan, Technical Appendix Part XVI, Article X(B), and is incorporated herein by this reference.
-Based upon the steam and lake classifications, the county shall implement riparian corridor boundaries substantially similar to the following:
+The map, "Lakes of Columbia County" is attached to the Comprehensive Plan, Technical Appendix Part XVI, Article X(B), and is incorporated herein by this reference.
+Based upon the steam and lake classifications, the County has determined the location of significant riparian corridor boundaries based on the Goal 5 riparian corridor inventory as follows:

 - 1. BOUNDARIES: [Amended by Ordinance No. 2003 5, eff.
 December 15, 2003]. - a.
 Lakes.
-Along all fish-bearing lakes, the riparian corridor boundary shall be 50-feet from the top-of-bank, except as provided in subsection (e), below. - b.
+Along all fish-bearing lakes, the riparian corridor boundary shall be 50 feet upland from the tops-of-bank. - b.
 Fish-Bearing Streams and Rivers.
-Along all fish-bearing streams and rivers with an average annual steam flow of less than 1,000 cubic feet per second (cfs), the riparian corridor boundary shall be 50-feet from the top-of-bank, except as identified in subsection (e) below.
-Average annual stream flow information shall be provided by the Oregon Water Resources Department.

-- c.
-Fish-Bearing and Non-Fish Bearing Streams (Greater than 1,000 cfs).
-Along all streams and rivers with an average annual stream flow greater than 1,000 cubic feet per second (cfs), the riparian corridor boundary shall be 75-feet upland from the top-of-bank, except as identified in subsection (e) below.
+Along all fish-bearing streams and rivers with an average annual steam flow of less than 1,000 cubic feet per second (cfs), the riparian corridor boundary shall be 50-feet upland from the tops-of-bank. - c.
+Fish-Bearing and Non-Fish Bearing Streams(Greater than 1,000 cfs).
+Along the Columbia River (i.e., all streams and rivers with an average annual stream flow greater than 1,000 cubic feet per second (cfs)), the riparian corridor boundary shall be 75-feet upland from the top-of-bank.
 Average annual stream flow information shall be provided by the Oregon Water Resources Department. - d.
-Other Rivers, Lakes, Streams and Sloughs.
-Along all other non-fish-bearing rivers, streams, sloughs, intermittent creeks, or other waterways, the riparian corridor shall be 25-feet upland from the top-of-bank, except as identified in subsection (e) below. - e.
-Wetlands.
-Where the riparian corridor includes all or portions of a significant wetland, as identified in the State Wetlands Inventory and Local Wetlands Inventories, the standard distance to the riparian corridor boundary shall be measured from, and include, the upland edge of the wetland. - 2.
-LOCATION: [Amended by Ordinance No. 2003 5, eff.
-December 15, 2003].
+Lakes, Streams and Sloughs with No Fish.
+No local protection is provided to other non-fish-bearing rivers, streams, sloughs, intermittent creeks, irrigation or drainage ditches, or other waterways, other than DSL notification if such water areas may be affected by development.